neveldo/jQuery-Mapael/CONTRIBUTING.md

 ## Test suite

 There is a test suite in the `/test` folder, power by [QUnit](http://qunitjs.com/).
-While not broken, it is however, it is very light.
+While not broken, it is, however, very light.
 We sadly don't have the time to expand it for now.

 When submitting a new PR, it is not expected from you to add any tests.
 But if you feel like you can, please do so.